-- Field 4c Previous Grants.gov Tracking ID: If this submission is for a Changed/Corrected Application, enter the Grants.gov tracking number of the previous proposal submission; otherwise, leave blank. - Field 5 Application Information: Email address entered by the grantee on the SF424 application to create the EDA notification profile.
+- Field 3 Date Received by State: Leave Blank - Field 4a Federal Identifier: For new proposals, enter N00014. - Field 4b Agency Routing Number: Enter 340 [Williams, Reginald] - Field 4c Previous Grants.gov Tracking ID: If this submission is for a Changed/Corrected Application, enter the Grants.gov tracking number of the previous proposal submission; otherwise, leave blank. - Field 5 Application Information: Email address entered by the grantee on the SF424 application to create the EDA notification profile.
 ONR recommends that organizations provide a global business address. - Field 7 Type of Applicant.
 Complete as indicated: If the organization is a Minority Institution, select "Other" and under "Other (Specify)" note that the institution is a Minority Institution (MI). - Field 9 Name of Federal Agency: List the Office of Naval Research as the reviewing agency.
 This field is pre-populated in Grants.gov. - Field 11 Descriptive Title of Applicant's Project - Field 14 Project Director/Principal Investigator: Email address entered by the grantee on the SF424 application to create the EDA notification profile - Field 16 Is Application Subject to Review by State Executive Order 12372 Process?
 Choose "No".
 Check "Program is Not Covered by Executive Order 12372." - Field 17 Certification: All awards require some form of certifications of compliance with national policy requirements.
 By checking "I Agree" on the SF 424 (R&R) block 17 you agree to abide by the following statement: "By signing this application, I certify (1) to the statements contained in the list of certifications and (2) that the statements herein are true, complete and accurate to the best of my knowledge.
 I also provide the required assurances and agree to comply with any resulting terms if I accept an award.
 I am aware that any false, fictitious, or fraudulent statements or claims may subject me to criminal, civil, or administrative penalties.
 (U.S. code, Title 218, Section 1001).

-Field 19 - Authorized Representative: Email address entered by the grantee on the SF424 application to create the EDA notification profile.
+• Field 19 - Authorized Representative: Email address entered by the grantee on the SF424 application to create the EDA notification profile.